Clover woman accused of abusing elderly mom after wary police listen outside home

 Huddleston repeatedly yelled at her mother, including using expletives, police said.

-Mental abuse of the mother included the threat that the older woman would end up in a “retirement home,” the report said.
+Mental abuse of the mother included the threatening the older woman would end up in a “retirement home,” the report said.

 The officers went back into the house and took Huddleston into custody on the abuse charge.